ansiblejunky/ansible-project-template/README.md

 roles/*
 ```

-It is important to note that since we have Ansible Playbooks and Ansible Roles in separate repositories, a Project pointing to the Ansible Playbook repo in Ansible Tower will still only check against the revision number of the Ansible Playbook repo to determine if a sync is necessary.
+It is important to note that since we have Ansible Playbooks and Ansible Roles in separate repositories, an Ansible Tower Project pointing to the Ansible Playbook repo in Ansible Tower will still only check against the revision number of the Ansible Playbook repo to determine if a sync is necessary.
 This means if your Ansible Role repo has changed, but the Ansible Playbook repo has not, then Ansible Tower will not download the latest code from your Ansible Role repo to be used by your playbook.
 The solution is simple.
 Make sure you use tags on your revisions in your Ansible Role repos.
 Then you can simply update the `roles/requirements.yml` file in the Ansible Playbook repo according to the revision/tag you want to use.
 That change will then trigger Ansible Tower to pull the newest Ansible Role code.
 This model produces a stable and controlled testing environment and is considered best practice.

 ## Gathering Facts